Skip to content

 Structure, Sustainability, and Acquisition

-I asked him to tell me about their business.
-He explained that they were a team of advisors, sharing an office space, pooling overhead expenses and piggybacking on each other’s technology licenses; they were fee-based and shared a similar philosophy toward business.
-They had a tangle of entities to cover various expenses and service lines, but were all essentially paid on an eat-what-you-kill (EWYK) model.
-They had no single, cohesive enterprise agreement.
-I considered his structure before I asked him to clarify what they wanted to grow—their individual books, or the larger enterprise?
-His answer, unsurprisingly, was “both!”
+When we ask them to tell us about their business, a common scenario they describe is a team of advisors, sharing an office space, pooling overhead expenses, and piggybacking on each other’s technology licenses; often they are fee-based and shared a similar philosophy toward business.
+However, instead of a centralized entity, they have a tangle of entities to cover various expenses and service lines and are all essentially paid on an eat-what-you-kill (EWYK) model.
+There is no single, cohesive enterprise agreement.

-Several years ago, David Grau Sr., JD classified financial advising teams as either “life rafts” or “ships” based on their organization, and this advisor’s group was clearly a flotilla of life rafts.
+Several years ago, our founder David Grau Sr., JD classified financial advising teams as either “life rafts” or “ships” based on their organizational structure, and the advisor groups were talking about here can be clearly defined as a “flotilla of life rafts.”
 It is easy to think that a rising tide lifts all boats, but this structure has significant weaknesses that can and should be resolved.
-As I probed further, the advisor I met with admitted he and his colleagues had discussed creating a formal ensemble, but they hadn’t prioritized the move because they didn’t know where to start.
-What they could agree on was that they wanted to acquire.
+Especially if growth through acquisition is a primary objective.

 Investing in growth as a collection of independent practitioners exchanges long-term durability for short-term gains.
 Multiple risks arise in taking half-measures.
 As each advisor continues to run their own business and their own brand, it’s easy to cut themselves free and take a portion of the collective business value with them.
 On the opposite end, there’s no contract for how succession will occur when the founders start to phase out.
 But a formal enterprise agreement provides protection and predictability for the advisors working together.

-The benefits of creating a sustainable enterprise extend well beyond protecting your acquisition from departing colleagues.
-As you transform your practice into a business, your compensation structure should shift from an EWYK model to a reasonable, professional salary related to your role.
-Compensation is typically the largest expense on a company’s P&Ls, and by controlling this expense to a predictable figure, you can create profitability that can be used to support a variety of growth strategies.
+The benefits of creating a sustainable enterprise extend well beyond protecting an acquisition from departing colleagues.
+As a practice is transformed into an enterprise, the compensation structure should shift from an EWYK model to a reasonable, professional salary related to the role of the advisor within the ensemble.
+Compensation is typically the largest expense on a company’s P&Ls, and by controlling this expense to a predictable figure, profitability is created that can be used to support a variety of growth strategies.
 For example, a reliable profit line supports the enterprises acquisition strategy, both by providing the capital to directly invest in acquisitions or the cash flow to qualify for bank financing.
 Successors can buy in to the enterprise using profits to fund their purchase, and ease the path to a multi-generational model.
 Meanwhile, owners earn profits for running a successful business in proportion to their shares, preserving the upside they enjoyed as individuals in the EWYK model.

-The work of forming a sustainable enterprise enhances your acquisition strategy in another way: it creates a stronger foundation to recruit and retain the next generation of advisors.
-Professional compensation and equity pathways are a strong draw for talented professionals looking to advance their careers.
-Whether recruited directly into your firm or onboarded as part of an acquisition, the enterprise model provides better options to invest their skills.
-My tap room companion confessed that he struggled with the right way to attract and reward qualified employees, but that this approach made sense to him.
-Between pints, we explored ways to find young talent who could strengthen his advisory team, and so our conversation expanded into a broad growth plan, supported by a well-designed enterprise.
+The work of forming a sustainable enterprise enhances acquisition strategy in another way: it creates a stronger foundation to recruit and retain the next generation of advisors.
+A well-designed enterprise that creates profit and elevates business value.
+It creates a stable mechanism for professional compensation and equity pathways which are a strong draw for talented professionals looking to advance their careers.
+Whether recruited directly into the firm or onboarded as part of an acquisition, the enterprise model provides better options to invest the skills of new talent.

 It’s not uncommon for entrepreneurs to want to grow their businesses in as many ways as possible, but postponing complex changes in favor of what seems simpler is a mistake.
 For any industry, building a business beyond the founder’s passion and determination often requires outside guidance.
 Specialized expertise makes it easier to solve unfamiliar problems with innovative answers.
 If you’re considering acquiring any business asset with peers, it is important to define the enterprise to protect the investors in the event of either success or failure.
 When the assets are intangible and as easy to move as client relationships, it’s especially important to have sound agreements that create cohesion among the owners.